Improving child and adolescent mental health.

 In 1993, Joseph Klingenstein’s eight grandchildren established the KTGF, initially to focus on the need for further research in childhood and adolescent depression.
 The Foundation later included funding for research in child and adolescent ADHD.

-For over 20 years, the KTGF’s fellowship program has been at the center of our work.
-We are vitally interested not only in our fellows’ scientific achievements, but in their careers and personal development.
+Since 1998, the KTGF’s fellowship program has been at the center of our work.
+We are interested not only in our fellows’ scientific achievements, but also in their professional development.
 We connect our fellows with one another and with the more senior researchers and providers who make up our advisory committee.

 Given the complexity of many mental health conditions and the lack of mental health resources in a large number of communities, the Foundation wants to improve access to mental healthcare for children.
-In 2015, the Foundation began targeting access to mental health care.
-We later added an access to mental health care RFP aimed at funding researchers further along in their careers.
+In 2015, the Foundation initiated its “Transformation of Mental Health Care” program focused on improving access to high quality mental health care for children and adolescents.
+This program was prompted by recognition by KTGF Board members, based in part on their personal experiences, that it is often difficult for parents to access high-quality care when confronted with the challenging and often complex mental health needs of their children.

 Sally Klingenstein Martell was KTGF’s founding Executive Director, a role Eliot Brenner, Ph.D. assumed in 2019.
 Andy Klingenstein is the Chief Executive Officer and Board Chair.
 Additional trustees include other members of the third generation of the Klingenstein family.